Dortund/HackChat/README.md

 You should now be able to view the page on <web-accesible foler>/hackchat/web

 You can now login as admin using username: admin, password: admin.

+If you are looking at the unsafe version, the admin login will not work.
+I trust you will be able use the weaknesses in the site to create your own.